The Pinnacle@Duxton: Design

 To maximise innovation, the design brief and technical requirements were kept to a minimum, with mainly the mandatory requirements specified.

 Winning design

-The competition was keenly contested with 202 entries submitted by design agencies around the world.
+The competition was keenly contested with 227 entries submitted by design agencies around the world.

-It was eventually won by two Singapore architecture companies, ARC Studio Architecture + Urbanism, in collaboration with RSP Architects Planners & Engineers (Pte) Ltd.
+It was eventually won by two Singapore architecture companies, ARC Studio Architecture + Urbanism, in collaboration with RSP Architects Planners & Engineers.

 The HDB expressed concern about several features of the original design: